 Python Abstract Property

 Abstraction in object-oriented programming is used to hide unnecessary information from users.
-The inner working of a function will be hidden from the user, but the user can use the function to perform a task.
+The inner workings of a function will be hidden from the user, but the user can use the function to perform a task.

 For example, we use computer software to perform different tasks, but we don’t know how the software performs the task.
 We only give inputs to the software and get outputs from it.